tslamic/tslamic.github.io/_posts/2015-03-01-on-advanced-task-killer.md

 ---
 layout: post
 title: "On Advanced Task Killer"
 description: "There’s not a single Android enthusiast that doesn’t know the Advanced Task Killer app.
-But how does it work and what does it really do?"
+But how does it work and what does it actually do?"
 tags: [android, task killer, memory]
 ---